Epiphyllum spp.

 Ackermannii

-Commonly known as “red orchid cactus,” Disocactus ackermannii was formerly classified as an Epiphyllum species but was transferred to the closely related Disocactus genus.
+Commonly known as “red orchid cactus,” Disocactus ackermannii was formerly classified as an Epiphyllum species.

 It’s still commonly referred to as E. ackermannii, which is considered a synonym.